 My grandmother reached Bavaria safely in 1945, and re-united with my grandfather who was released from war captivity soon after the unconditional surrender of the German Reich.

-Barely do I have any idea of the gigantic challenges and struggles they faced during those years in and after the war.
+Barely do I have any idea of the struggles and challenges they faced during those years in and in the aftermath of the war.

-My nice little hike was hence nothing more than an insignificant adventure during a temporary respite from a global pandemic, nothing in comparison with a week-long march through a hostile country in one of the most gruesome wars in human history.
+My small hikes were therefore nothing more than insignificant adventures while being granted temporary respites from a global pandemic, nothing in comparison with a week-long march through a hostile country in one of the most gruesome conflicts in human history.